wearefine/fae/docs/features/authorization.md

 | `plural_controller_name` | a string of the plural controller name referencing the object |
 | `array_of_roles` | an array of stringed role names with access to object |

+The `access_map` will only be able to manage authorization on objects created in the parent app.

 #### Authorizing Content Blocks

 To limit content blocks (or pages), use `"content_blocks/#{page_name}"` as the format for the `plural_controller_name`.